HappyyEnderman/Notebook-App-Project/README.md

 A theoretical notebook app meant to run in command line interface and simulate a web based notes system

 To Use
--Download the files and a C compiler such as cygwin -Compile notebook.c using your C compiler
+-Download the files and a C compiler such as cygwin with gcc -Compile notebook.c using your C compiler
 -Run the created .exe file within the compiler terminal